Part Two

 - What specific outcomes or improvements are you and your business stakeholders looking for from this partnership?

-- What information about your organization, objectives, scope, work volumes and challenges should you share with Managed Services providers for them to offer you a well-thought-out solution?
+- What information—about your organization, objectives, scope, work volumes, and challenges—should be shared with Managed Services providers to enable them to propose a well-informed solution?

 2. Conduct due diligence of potential partners